An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships

 \subsection{Information Theory}

-In this paper, information-theoretic metrics, e.g., differential entropy and mutual information, are defined and considered with their measure-theoretic notions \cite{Polyanskiy_2016, Mehta_TAC_2008}, which apply to the discrete-time processes/signals without probability density function (pdf), and thus are more general than the traditional statistical notions~\cite{Cover_2012}.
+Throughout this paper, information-theoretic metrics, e.g., differential entropy and mutual information, are defined by their measure-theoretic notions \cite{Polyanskiy_2016, Mehta_TAC_2008}, which apply to the discrete-time processes without probability density function (pdf), and thus are more general than the traditional statistical notions~\cite{Cover_2012}.
 Differential entropy (rate) measures the amount (or time density) of randomness in a random vector or process. \begin{definition}[Differential Entropy] For a discrete-time random process $X_0^n$ with image (or push-forward) measure $\mu^{}_{X}$, its differential entropy $h(X_0^n)$ is defined by